 • Sturgeon Lake First Nation Health Center in Sturgeon Lake First Nation.

-Site development and hiring of staff are underway.
-It is anticipated that sites will begin operations in 2024-25.
+Site development, hiring of staff, establishment of services partnerships, and community and stakeholder engagement are underway.
+It is anticipated that HOMEBASE locations will begin operations in fall 2024.

 Integrated Youth Services is a national and international movement, aimed at transforming how youth and their caregivers find and access the resources, services and supports they need.

-Integrated Youth Services offers rapid access to evidence-based, integrated, culturally safe and youth-targeted services and supports, with a focus on prevention and early intervention, for youth aged 12 to 25.
+HOMEBASE locations will offer rapid access to evidence-based, integrated, culturally safe, youth-targeted and evidence-based services and supports, with a focus on prevention and early intervention, for youth aged 12 to 25.

 • mental health and addictions services;